open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 **[3]:** The value may be sanitized to exclude sensitive information.

-**[4]:** While it would semantically make sense to set this, e.g., to a SQL keyword like `SELECT` or `INSERT`, it is not recommended to attempt any client-side parsing of `db.statement` just to get this property (the back end can do that if required).
+**[4]:** It is not recommended to attempt any client-side parsing of `db.statement` just to get this property, but it should be set if  the operation name is provided by the library being instrumented.
+If the statement has an ambiguous operation, or performs more than one operation, this value may be omitted.

+**[5]:** It is not recommended to attempt any  client-side parsing of `db.statement` just to get this property, but it should be set if it is provided by the library being instrumented.
+If the operation is acting upon an anonymous table, or more than one table, this value may be omitted.
 <!-- endsemconv -->

 For **Redis**, the value provided for `db.statement` SHOULD correspond to the syntax of the Redis CLI.